MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 >[!Important]
 > If a flow is already running, it won't run again when the external link attempts to trigger it.

 The first two formats don't define a specific environment, so Power Automate automatically uses the currently selected console environment.
-The command will be neglected if both a flow ID and a flow name aren't specified.
+The command will be neglected if both flow ID and flow name aren't specified.

 If the console is set to another environment than the one specified in the link, the console environment will automatically change.